poilk1234/dormlink/README.md

 - Install [Node.js](https://nodejs.org/en/download/).
 - Run `node --version` and make sure it's `v12.10.0` or higher.
 - Run `npm --version` and make sure it's `6.13.1` or higher.
+- Note: you may need to downgrade node on Windows machines (there have been issues with Node on Windows in general).

 #### Running DormLink on `localhost`